DYefremov/DemonEditor/README.md

 * **Ctrl + U/B** upload data/bouquets to receiver.

 ### Extra:
+* Import feature.
 * Multiple selections in lists only with Space key (as in file managers).
-* Ability to import IPTV into bouquet (Neutrino WEBTV) from m3u files.
 * Ability to download picons and update satellites (transponders) from web.
+* Ability to import into bouquet (Neutrino WEB TV) from m3u.
+* Ability to export bouquets with IPTV services to m3u.
+* Assignment EPG from DVB or XML for IPTV services (Enigma2 only).
-* Preview (playing) IPTV or other streams directly from the bouquet list(should be installed VLC).
+* Preview (playing) IPTV or other streams directly from the bouquet list (should be installed VLC).

 ### Minimum requirements:
 Python >= 3.5.2 and GTK+ >= 3.16 with PyGObject bindings.

-### Launching
+### Launching:
 To start the program, in most cases it is enough to download the archive, unpack and run it by
 double clicking on DemonEditor.desktop in the root directory, or launching from the console
 with the command: ```./start.py```